Yomguithereal/baobab-react/docs/decorators.md

 // We will write this component later import List from './list.jsx';

-// Creating our top-level component

-// Let's bind the component to the tree through the `root` decorator
+// Let's bind our top-level component to the tree through the `root` decorator
 @root(tree)
 class App extends Component {
   render() {